Content on this page was generated by AI and has not been manually reviewed.

 How does Touch VPN handle encryption?

 Best practice is strong encryption AES-256 with a secure protocol like OpenVPN or WireGuard.
 Touch VPN’s specific implementation may vary by platform and version, so check the current app description and settings.
-Nordvpn for edge browser setup, optimization, and use with Edge extension and Windows app
+Is edge better than google for privacy, security, and VPN usage in 2026

 Is Touch VPN free, and what are the limits?